bifurcationkit/BifurcationKit.jl/docs/src/Predictors.md

 [^Allgower1990]: > Allgower and Georg, Numerical Continuation Methods, 1990

-There are several couple predictor-tangent/corrector which can be used in **BifurcationKit.jl** as we now explain.
+There are several couples predictor-tangent/corrector which can be used in **BifurcationKit.jl** as we now explain.
 The tangent computation is formally included in the predictor whereas it is a distinct function in the code.

 ## 1) Natural, zeroth order predictor